 Falling into arrears means you have missed more than one month of mortgage payments.
 If the situation continues your home could be repossessed, that’s when your mortgage lender takes ownership of your home which they will then sell to cover your debt.

 Repossession is a last resort and lenders will work with you to try and avoid it.
-But if you’re struggling financially and would like to sell your house before you reach that point, we can help get you moving quickly.
+But if you’re struggling financially and would like to sell your house before you reach that point, we can help you sell your property fast.

 If one mortgage payment is late and another becomes due, you are then in arrears.
 But repossession proceedings can’t begin until you’re three months in arrears.